Get A Quote

 • Type UF-B: Underground feeder cable, as the name suggests, is often appropriate for direct burial applications without the need for conduit.
 The “B” in the name refers to its use as a branch circuit cable.
 It can also be applicable in indoor environments if moisture or corrosion are concerns.
 This kind of cable has a PVC jacket and color-coded PVC-and-nylon insulation.
 Conductors can be stranded or annealed soft bare copper wire, with an added bare copper ground.
 They come in American wire gauge sizes 6 to 14 and support 600 volts and temperatures up to 90 degrees Celsius, dry or wet.

-• Type MC: Another indoor or outdoor cable, Type MC cables use THHN — which stands for thermoplastic, high heat and nylon jacket — insulation or the water-resistant version, THWN-2.
+• Type MC: Another indoor or outdoor cable, Type MC cables use THHN — for thermoplastic, high heat and nylon jacket — insulation or the water-resistant version, THWN-2.
 These insulations are essential for many outdoor applications, including wet and hot environments.
 The “MC” stands for metal-clad, representing the aluminum interlocked armor surrounding the THHN/THWN-2 wires that helps deliver solid performance in harsh environments.
 Type MC cables come in solid, stranded and bare copper varieties between AWG 14 and 2.
 They can be suitable for outdoor use above ground and underground with conduit.

 • USE-2: If you’re setting up an outdoor project involving solar power, USE-2 provides the necessary durability.
-They consist of copper or aluminum wire and flexible rubber insulation, providing protection from high heat, wet or damp environments, UV light, abrasion, pressure and chemicals.
+They consist of copper or aluminum wire and flexible rubber insulation, protecting from high heat, wet or damp environments, UV light, abrasion, pressure and chemicals.
 Temperature ratings can be as high as 90 degrees Celsius and support 600 volts.

 What Type of Wire Should You Use Indoors?